 This document is disseminated in the interest of information exchange.
 The contents of this report reflect the views of the authors who are responsible for the facts and accuracy of the data presented herein.
-The contents do not necessarily reflect the official views or policies of the State of California or the Federal Highway Administration.
-This publication does not constitute a standard, specification or regulation.
+The contents do not necessarily reflect the official views or policies of the state of California or the Federal Highway Administration.
+This publication does not constitute a standard, specification, or regulation.
 This report does not constitute an endorsement by the Department of any product described herein.

-For individuals with sensory disabilities, this document is available in alternate formats.
-For information, call (916) 654-8899, TTY 711, or write to California Department of Transportation, Division of Research, Innovation and System Information, MS-83, P.O.
+For individuals with sensory disabilities, this document is available in Braille, large print, audiocassette, or compact disk.
+To obtain a copy of this document in one of these alternate formats, please contact: the Division of Research and Innovation, MS-83, California Department of Transportation, P.O.
 Box 942873, Sacramento, CA 94273-0001.